baudelaine/ocp-esx/Install-OCP.md

 If both **oc** and **kubectl** are not found then download [oc Client Tools](https://www.okd.io/download.html) and copy **oc** and **kubectl** in your $PATH

-> :warning: Run this on Controller if necessary
+> :information_source: Run this on Controller if necessary

 	wget -c https://github.com/openshift/origin/releases/download/v3.11.0/openshift-origin-client-tools-v3.11.0-0cbc58b-linux-64bit.tar.gz